mdn/content/files/en-us/web/api/htmlelement/autocorrect/index.md

 ### Enable and disable autocorrection

-This example shows how you can enable and disable auto-correction.
+This example shows how you can enable and disable autocorrection.

 #### HTML